ngbrecv/WWUAdvancedPaleo/Lab7IntroToThePBDB.md

 2.)
 Download the data from the URL above into R. What are its dimensions?

-  The data frame from the URL has 14 dimensions (columns) and 70 entries (rows).
+  The data frame from the URL has  two dimensions, 14 variables (columns) and 70 observations (rows).

 3.)
 Did the above call use the occurrences, collections, references, opinions, or specimens route?